How to Make the Biggest, Safest Returns Possible in Royalty Companies

 Whether you're just getting started in resource stock investing or you already own some of these companies, John's advice could be critical to making the biggest, safest returns possible in this volatile sector.

-Stansberry & Associates: John, you're one of the world's top experts on gold and silver stocks.
+Stansberry Research: John, you're one of the world's top experts on gold and silver stocks.
 And follow several "royalty companies."
 Before we get into the value of owning these stocks, can you define what a royalty company is?

 John Doody: A royalty company is basically a mine-financing entity that has sold shares to the public.
 These companies provide money to miners for either exploration or actual capital costs such as mine and processing plant construction.
 So in a sense, they compete with bank lenders and equity offerings that brokers want to do for mining companies.